CompuTec/computec-docs/docs/appengine/administrators-guide/configuration-and-administration/working-with-sap-business-one-web-client.md

     ![Install WebClient Extension Package](./media/working-with-sap-business-one-web-client/install-web-client-extn.webp)
 4. After activation/deactivation a new plugin for a company, remember to repeat this process to install the new plugins pack for that company.

 ## Manual Activation via Extension Manager

-The manual activation is mainly provided for SAP B1 Cloud Control Center (CCC).
+The manual activation is mainly provided for SAP Business One Cloud Control Center (CCC).

 To manually install and activate CompuTec Web Client Start, follow these steps: